 When the goose hangs high and life is good, when I’m winning and everything seems to be going my way, it’s like I’m riding the crest of a wave and I’m convinced I have arrived.
 Work booms and money rolls in, my relationships are happy and living is not that hard after all, it’s just a matter of having the right attitude – success!
 Obviously all the bad times, behind me now, we’re only stepping stones to my true fate of living the life of Riley.

 Then someone turns off the tap and the good times run dry, the lights go off and the party’s over.
 The work starts to fail and money becomes tight, relationships start to falter and I feel like I’m about to drown under one negative wave after another.
-I look back at my rightful place – riding the crest of the wave – and strive to get back there, refusing to accept or acknowledge the signs.
+I look back at my rightful place – riding the crest of the wave – and strive to get back there, refusing to accept or acknowledge the signs that I have placed material pleasure, ambition and success ahead of the spiritual.
 Slopping about in the sludge of life is not for me – no sirree.
 So I push, pull and hammer at the door to the good life demanding that I be let back in.
 But it doesn’t budge and no one answers.

 Me, Myself & I